 MEET ROZANNA, LLM, Dip.
 Couns.

-I'm Rozanna Niazi, a professionally qualified counsellor practising in Cardigan.
-I take a person-centred integrative approach, which means I tailor the therapy to you.
+I'm Rozanna Niazi, a professionally qualified psychotherapist offering online and telephone counselling.
+I take a person-centred integrative approach, which means I tailor the therapy to suit you.
 I can help you to understand your feelings, accompany you as you learn to behave more authentically and deliberately, exploring your needs and strengths and accepting yourself as valuable and worthy.
-I can teach you skills to manage your emotions and relationships more effectively, to help you live a better life.
+I can teach you skills to manage your emotions and relationships more effectively, to help you live a richer life.

 Now retired from legal practice, I was a solicitor and founding partner in the firm, Burke Niazi (burkeniazi.com), set up by me in 1997.
 My specialisms were in domestic violence, family conflict and mental health.
-With expertise and compassion, I supported clients through separation and divorce, care proceedings and adoptions.
-I was a respected authority in Mental Health law, representing clients in serious crisis, often detained in hospital under the Mental Health Act.
+With my expertise and compassion, I supported clients through separation and divorce, care proceedings and adoptions.
+I was a respected authority in mental health law, representing acutely ill people, often detained in hospital under the Mental Health Act.

 Despite my career success, I felt dissatisfied with corporate life in the City.
-I retired from my legal career to seek a change of direction and to travel, adventure and live abroad.
-When it came to re-imagining my career path, training as a psychotherapist seemed like a natural progression, given my love of working with people and my years of experience in family and mental health in the legal arena.
+I retired from law to seek a change of direction and to travel, adventure and live abroad.
+When it came to re-imagining my career path, training as a psychotherapist seemed a natural progression, given my love of working with people and my years of experience of family and mental health problems.

-Combined, I have over thirty years’ experience in law and counselling, helping people with difficulties including anxiety and depression, phobias, work related stress, alcohol and drugs, family issues, couples’ counselling, domestic abuse and parenting coaching.
+Combined, I have over thirty years’ experience in business management, law and counselling, helping people with difficulties including anxiety and depression, phobias, stress, overwhelm, alcohol and drug misuse, family issues and couples’ counselling.
 I have a particular interest in Autism Spectrum Disorders.
-My business know-how means I am a competent career and life coach.
+My know-how means I am a competent parenting and life coach.

 Bachelor of Law, LLB (Hons), 1990